 52 Hereford was built as a four-unit apartment house, called The Hereford.

+The property changed hands and on April 1, 1924, was acquired by real estate dealers David Shikes and Philip B. Long.
 In July of 1924, they applied for (and subsequently received) permission to convert the property from four apartments into two retail stores (on the basement and first floor levels) and four apartments.
-Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN E-9).
+Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN E-9).

 On October 14, 1931, the building was damaged by a fire that started on the first floor.

 On January 4, 1943, the Suffolk Savings Bank for Seamen and Others foreclosed on its mortgage to David Shikes and Philip Long and sold 52 Hereford to real estate dealer Howard S. Cosgrove.
 On January 8, 1943, it was acquired from Howard Cosgrove by Harry Saftel, Alexander Beal, Joseph Goodman, and Nathaniel A. Golden, trustees of the Ray-Lee Trust.

 On August 31, 1944, 52 Hereford was acquired from the Ray-Lee Trust by Tillie Berman, wife of Walter Berman, a grocer.
 They lived in Mattapan.

 In May of 1949, the Bermans applied for (and subsequently received) permission to convert the property from two retail stores and four apartments into two retail stores and eight apartments.

 On November 11, 1951, the building was damaged by a fire in a third floor apartment.